AndySomogyi/mechanica/docs/source/api_flux.rst

-.. function:: secrete_flux(a, b, species_name, k, target_concentation,  [decay=0])
+.. function:: produce_flux(a, b, species_name, k, target,  [decay=0])

    An active flux that represents active transport, and is can be used to model such processes like membrane ion pumps.
 See :ref:`flux-label` for a detailed discussion.
-Unlike the :ref:`uptake_flux`, the secrete flux uses the concentation of only the source to determine the rate.
+Unlike the :ref:`consume_flux`, the produce flux uses the concentation of only the source to determine the rate.

    :param type a: object type a
    :param type b: object type b
    :param string species_name:  string, textual name of the species to perform a flux with
    :param number k: flux rate constant
-   :param number target_concentation: target concentation of the :math:`b.S`
+   :param number target: target concentation of the :math:`b.S`
                                       species.
    :param number decay: decay rate, optional, defaults to 0.

-   The secrete flux implements the reaction:
+   The produce flux implements the reaction:

    .. math::
       \begin{eqnarray}